Home Did you know ? Understanding Data Protection: Best Practices for Keeping Your Information Safe

 2. Choose the right technology solutions

-While having a comprehensive and multifaceted security strategy is vital for protecting your data, you also need a robust security tech stack to help execute on that strategy.
+While having a comprehensive and multifaceted security strategy is vital for protecting your data, you also need a robust security tech stack that may include tower servers to help execute on that strategy.
 As you pick the tools that will keep your data secure — from identity and access management tools to cloud access security broker (CASB) tools — keep a few of these questions in mind:

 • How well does the tool integrate with your existing solutions?